Alfresco/docs-alfresco/transformation-engine/latest/config/index.md

     to `localTransform.transform-dte.url=http:<dte-hostname>:8443/transform-dte`

-For more information on configuring SSL on Tomcat, see the Tomcat documentation [SSL/TLS Configuration How-To](https://tomcat.apache.org/tomcat-9.0-doc/ssl-howto.html){:target="_blank"} for more details.
+For more information on configuring SSL on Tomcat, see the Tomcat documentation [SSL/TLS Configuration How-To](https://tomcat.apache.org/tomcat-9.0-doc/ssl-howto.html){:target="_blank"}.